enkidevs/curriculum/javascript/react/introduction-to-hooks/why-were-hooks-needed.md

 />
 ```

-A higher-order component is a function that takes a component and returns a new component that includes the reusable behavior
+A higher-order component is a function that takes a component and returns a new component that includes the reusable behavior:

 ```js
 const EnhancedComponent = higherOrderComponent(